Nivola/nivola/README.md

 ### Creation of engines used by cmp
-Creation of engines such as redis, rabbitmq, proxysql
+Creation of engines such as redis, rabbitmq, proxysql.
-launch:
+Always from __nivola/deploy/k8s__ folder, launch:
 ```
 $ kubectl create -k engine/mylab
 ```

 ### Build CMP Docker image
 To create the complete CMP Docker image you have also to download the projects:
 * beehive-oauth2
 * beehive-resource
 * beehive-service